ivanovbiol/Codewars/8-kyu/sum-of-differences-in-array/readme.md

 Your task is to sum the differences between consecutive pairs in the array in descending order.

+Input format - [2, 1, 10]
+For empty array - []

 For example:

-sumOfDifferences([2, 1, 10])
+sumOfDifferences([2, 1, 10]) Returns 9
-Returns 9

 Descending order: [10, 2, 1]

 Sum: (10 - 2) + (2 - 1) = 8 + 1 = 9

 If the array is empty or the array has only one element the result should be 0 (Nothing in Haskell).